 A parking space is available for the disabled in front of the main entrance of the terminal.
 There is an adapted toilet in the central hall (suitable for wheelchair).

 Baby care is available in the ladies' toilet in the central hall.

 The motorcycle and bicycle shed is located between the airport office and the terminal.

-Den Helder Airport is one of the top 3 in Europe when it comes to the number of landings.
+Den Helder Airport is among the top 3 in Europe when it comes to the number of offshore flight movements.